ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 Another option is to generate from language models (LMs), giving us what we call **synthetic data**.
 In my latest work, I evaluated which models are good at generating multilingual data&mdash; it's quite empirical and rigorous.
 However, I want to take this a bit further: is there a fundamental *shape* for natural data?
 And how close are current synthetic datasets to it?
-I find this interesting because
+I find this interesting because it has a lot of potential applications such as guided data generation or measuring the quality of synthetic data.

+Luckily,